 - Begin by preheating your oven to 325°F (165/145C Fan) and lining a square baking dish with parchment paper.

-- In a large mixing bowl, whisk together the wet ingredients - the eggs, oil and cherry syrup (or liqueur).
+- In a large mixing bowl, whisk together the wet ingredients - the eggs, oil and cherry syrup (or liqueur).2 large eggs, ⅓ cup flavorless oil, 2 tablespoon amarena cherry syrup

-- Add the sugar mixture to the wet ingredients and stir using a spatula until it has just combined into a thick brownie batter.
+- Once the dry ingredients have been added to the egg mixture, stir this together using a spatula until it has just combined into a thick brownie batter.

 - Reserve about a third of the cherry halves and a third of the chocolate chips.
-Add the rest of these to the batter and fold through.
+Add the rest of these to the batter and fold through.5 oz fresh cherries, 2 oz dark chocolate chips

 - Pour the batter into the prepared pan and carefully spread into an even layer.